dogmax/ShardCap/readme.md

 Relaunch game or type: /console reloadui

 ### What??
 I don't understand:
-No need to exit the game.
-After changes, type: /console reloadui

 Open the "ShardCap.lua" in e.g. Notepad and change:

     shardcap=5;